Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Theoretical Analysis

-\begin{thm} Suppose the server picks all clients in each check-point training round, i.e., $C_t=\{1,2,\cdots,n\}$ for $t\in \Omega$, and \alg uses a true non-target input with target label ${y}$.
-Based on the poisoning attack definition and Assumption~\ref{assumption_1}, we have that the influence score $s_i$ of a malicious client $i$ is no smaller than the influence score $s_j$ of a Category II benign client $j$.
-Concretely, we have:
+We show that under these assumptions, malicious clients and Category I benign clients have higher influence scores $s_i$ on target inputs than Category II benign clients.
+Theorem~\ref{remark_malicious_appendix} and~\ref{thm:cate1_appendix} together show that Observation I holds. \begin{thm} Suppose the server picks all clients in each check-point training round, i.e., $C_t=\{1,2,\cdots,n\}$ for $t\in \Omega$, and \alg uses a true non-target input with target label ${y}$.
+Based on the poisoning attack definition and Assumption~\ref{assumption_1_appendix}, we have that the influence score $s_i$ of a malicious client $i$ is no smaller than the influence score $s_j$ of a Category II benign client $j$.
+Concretely, we have $s_i\geq s_j$, where $s_{i}$ and $s_{j}$ are computed based on Equation~\ref{influenceframework}. \end{thm} \begin{proof} By setting $\delta=g_t^{(i)}$ in Assumption~\ref{assumption_1_appendix}, we have the following for each check-point training round $t$: